vanhbakaa/moonbix-bot/README.md

 # Join the bot [here](https://t.me/Binance_Moonbix_bot/start?startApp=ref_6624523270&startapp=ref_6624523270&utm_medium=web_share_copy)

 > [!WARNING]
 > I am not responsible for your account.
-Please consider the potential risks before using this bot. <br>
+Please consider the potential risks before using this bot.
-> IF YOU ARE RUNNING MORE THAN 1 ACCOUNT PLEASE ADD PROXY FOR EACH ACCOUNT OR RUN WITHOUT MULTI-THREAD

 # 🔥🔥 Use PYTHON 3.10 - 3.11.5 🔥🔥